kelseyeckelberry/03_password_generator/pseudocode.md

     IF INPUT is invalid THEN

-        Print "Your selections do not meet the requirements."

-    IF INPUT is valid THEN

-        Print "Generate password?"
+        Print "Undefined."

-    IF INPUT is valid THEN
+    IF "Generate Password" button is clicked THEN

         Print generated password onto webpage.